pokt-network/docs/community/trophies/community-shepherds.md

 ### Telepathy

-Create meaningful content about Pocket Network, vouched for by 3 (BrightID) Verified Shepherd's or Pocket core team members.
+Create meaningful content about Pocket Network, vouched for by 3 Verified Shepherd's or Pocket core team members.

 ### Topographics